ranjeetabh/Hadoop_MapReduce_NYC311Complaint/README.md

   - Street Condition
   - Illegal Parking

 Answer: 	    "Count of Noise_Complaints":  			1771120
 		    "Count of Illegal Parking Complaints":		561212
 		    "Count of Street Condition Complaints":		434132

 2) For the year 2017, for each quarter (Jan-Mar, April-June, July-Sept, Oct-Dec):

-  - Average number of the above complaints per month.
+Answer: Average number of the above complaints per month

-Answer:

 - "Average number of noise complaints per month in Q1 (Jan - Mar)":	 		27964
 - "Average number of street complaints per month in Q1 (Jan - Mar)":			8581